Dudsxkap/propagacao/README.md

 # propagacao
-A project implementes with disjoint set for my Data Structures class.
+A project implemented with disjoint set for my Data Structures class.